 Most of us would like to use our smartphones while traveling abroad but choosing an affordable method can seem very complicated.
 Should you buy an international roaming plan?
-And if you do, what does 100 megabytes of data get you anyway?
-Perhaps you need a hot spot pass?
-Or a local SIM card?
+And if you do, what does 2GB of data get you anyway?
+Should you get a local or dual SIM card?
 If you don’t want an eye-popping phone bill, it’s essential to decide before you’re on the plane.

 Phone Company Plans

 How much data you use depends on a variety of things, including the resolution and size of your photos and videos.
 Always opt for the lowest when sending or uploading.
-Another way to save: When walking around a city, use offline mapping apps like City Maps 2Go and OsmAnd, which can work without an Internet connection.
-(Such apps can take a toll on your phone’s battery life so consider the time-honoured tradition of carrying a paper map.)
+When walking around a city, you can now download Google Maps to work offline.
+In Apple Maps iOS 17 update, travellers will be able to download a specific area on the map to use offline.
+(Such apps can take a toll on your phone’s battery life so consider the time honoured tradition of carrying a paper map.)
 And of course patience will save you money: Spend the day taking all the photos and videos you want but upload them later using the free Wi-Fi at your hotel.

-Vodafone’s Data Angel: If you’re on one of their eligible On Account plans you can use your plan minutes, TXTs and data in one of 17 international destinations for $5 a day with Daily Roaming.
+One NZ Roaming: If you’re on one of their eligible Pay Monthly plans you can use your plan minutes, TXTs and data in one of 104 international destinations for $8 a day with Daily Roaming.
+If you are on a Prepay plan, you can buy bundles of data/minutes/txts – e.g $22 per week for 1GB data/100mins outgoing & 100mins incoming.
 They’ll send you a TXT when you’ve used 80% and 100% of your data, so you’ll always know exactly what you’re spending.
-Packages start from $15 for 40MB in Fiji, UK, USA and most of Europe and Asia. http://www.vodafone.co.nz/mobile-services/data-angel-overseas/

 You may also wish to set a ‘spend cap’ on your phone & data plan to avoid nasty roaming-related surprises when you get home!